dandelion25/grimworld-lasguns-mjeiouwsfork/README.md

 Hi!
 This is a somewhat outdated fork of [Sparky](https://steamcommunity.com/profiles/76561199057353785)'s wonderful mod [Grimworld Lasguns](https://steamcommunity.com/sharedfiles/filedetails/?id=2894628781&searchtext=lasguns).

 Most of the changes I've made:
 - added a new damagedef which leaves shredded injuries (pulse lasers kaboomy) in flesh and burns on bones and mechanoids!
-It also uses the sharp damage modifier.
+It is affected by sharp armour.
 - added four new sounds I mixed, in an effort to more closely match the grimdark aesthetic and how lasers actually sound.
 - guns are made with plasteel, uranium, and components, because that's what made the most sense to me.
 Maybe should have switched for one or two advanced components, but what goes.
 - Accattran and pistols both fire the same damage round, which also has a much higher chance of starting fires.